Community HIV/AIDS Mitigation Officer

-Objective 3: Work with partners to improve the community health system to better support people living with or affected by HIV/AIDS
+Objective 3: Improve the community health system to better support people living with or affected by HIV/AIDS

 Volunteers will gain relevant work experience/skills in: facilitation, teaching, coaching, conflict management, community development, youth development, project management, grant writing & management, monitoring & evaluation, and cross-cultural communication.

-Additionally, trainees will come to understand the value of Inter-cultural Competence, Diversity, Equity, Inclusion and Accessibility (ICDEI&A) and how this affects all aspects of Peace Corps service.
-Trainees will fully engage in the principles and practices which explain Peace Corps' approach to development known as (PACA).
+Additionally, Trainees will come to understand the value of Inter-cultural Competence, Diversity, Equity, Inclusion and Accessibility (ICDEI &A) and how this affects all aspects of Peace Corps service.
+Trainees will fully engage in the principles and practices which explain Peace Corps approach to development known as Participatory Analysis for Community Action (PACA).
 This methodology places the community at the center of a Volunteer's term of service.
 Trainees will receive comprehensive safety, security, personal health, and resiliency training.
 Finally, Trainees will receive the fundamentals of technical (programmatic) training, which will be bolstered by in-service trainings scheduled after swearing-in.
 Trainees must successfully complete the full training package and achieve the minimum standards for language proficiency to be sworn-in for 24 months of Peace Corps Volunteer (PCV) service.

 COVID-19 Volunteer Activities